WPA02 of Basic data and decision analysis in R, taught at the University of Konstanz in Winter 2017/2018.

 Bar Survey

-The following contain (fictional) data from a survey of 200 people at one of two bars in Konstanz (Casba and Klimperkasten) last Friday night at 1:30am.
-Each person was asked their age and which brand of perfume (cologne) they were wearing.
+) they were wearing.
 After answering this question, a (very busy) researcher recorded how long each person spent talking to other people at the bar.
 All data is stored in the following 6 vector objects:

-• age: The participant’s age (in years)
+: The participant’s age (in years)bar

-• gender: The person’s gender (male or female)
+: The person’s gender (male

-• talk.time: The amount of time the person spent talking to other people (in minutes)
+: The amount of time the person spent talking to other people (in minutes)

 Thankfully, you don’t need to type in the collected data yourself.
 The objects are stored in an RData file online.